 The primary technique used to mitigate underwriting risk is reinsurance, in particular the reinsurance and ARD agreements purchased with NICo and AIL, respectively.
-The management of insurance risk is overseen by specific senior management committees, namely the London Market Reserving Committee and the Latents Senior Leadership Team (LSLT).
-The on-going effectiveness of the reinsurance arrangements is reviewed annually by the Company's Actuarial Function and the Board.
+The management of insurance risk is overseen by specific senior management committees, namely the AIL Reserve and Projections Committee and the Latents Senior Leadership Team.
+The on-going effectiveness of these reinsurance arrangements is reviewed annually by the Company's Actuarial Function and the Board.

-Descriptions of the methods used, assumptions made and outcomes of stress and scenario testing and sensitivity analysis is provided in section C.7.1.
+Descriptions of the methods used, assumptions made, and outcomes of stress and scenario testing and sensitivity analysis is provided in section C.7.1.